Vishnutejas-2005/KAN_Project/README.md

 ---

 ## 📂 Folder Structure

-This folder is independent from the main repository that handles symbolic regression and function approximation.
-It specifically focuses on **symbolic recovery** using Kolmogorov–Arnold Networks (KANs), evaluating whether KANs can learn and extract interpretable **closed-form expressions** from data.
+This folder is **independent** from the main repository that handles symbolic regression and function approximation.
+It specifically focuses on **symbolic recovery** using Kolmogorov-Arnold Networks (KANs), evaluating whether KANs can learn and extract interpretable **closed-form expressions** from data.
 These notebooks serve as unit tests for KAN's symbolic capabilities across a variety of analytic functions.
 ---